Frame Conventions

 • Right: +X

-Note that conversion between the two is a simple 180 degree rotation around the X-axis.
+Conversion between the two is a simple 180 degree rotation around the local X-axis.